 - Funding is provided for important investments in equipment replacements of $3.5 million, technology enhancements of more than $500,000, and facility improvements of nearly $500,000.

 - The City’s street maintenance program will have a $1 million increase in funding for neighborhood street resurfacing, street sealing, and sidewalk repair.

 - A rate increase is proposed for residential garbage collection and recycling service.
-The proposed increase is from $17.50 per month to $19.00 per month.
+The increase is from $17.50 per month to $19.00 per month.
 The FY19 budget does not require a General Fund subsidy to Sanitation and Environmental Services operations.

 - The budget incorporates performance measures and sustainability initiatives for every department.
 The connection to our Strategic Plan, FranklinForward, is clearly linked to performance measures and objectives throughout the budget, including insights from the recently completed citizen survey.

 - An Operations Guide

 - A Financial Plan